operasoftware/devopera/src/articles/_posts/2014-06-10-css-will-change-property.md

 ### Remove `will-change` After the Changes Are Done

 The optimizations that the browser makes for changes that are about to occur are usually costly and, as we mentioned earlier, can take up much of the machine’s resources.
-The usual browser behavior for optimizations that it makes is to remove these optimzations and revert back to normal behavior as soon as it can.
+The usual browser behavior for optimizations that it makes is to remove these optimizations and revert back to normal behavior as soon as it can.
 However, `will-change` **overrides this behavior** maintaining the optimizations for much longer than the browser would otherwise do.

 As such, you should always remember to *remove* `will-change` after the element is done changing, so the browser can recover whatever resources the optimizations are claiming.